The Dark Side of Recognition: Unintended Consequences of Praise

-An employee recognition and rewards program is a strategic initiative that is designed to acknowledge and reward employees for their contributions, achievements, and other positive behaviors in the workplace.
-When these programs are used successfully, they can help increase morale, productivity, engagement, and even retention.
-They also contribute to an ongoing culture of appreciation and high performance as more and more employees strive for excellence.
+An employee recognition and rewards program is a strategic initiative designed to acknowledge and reward employees for their contributions, achievements, and other positive behaviors in the workplace.
+When these employee recognition systems and employee rewards programs are used successfully, they can help increase employee morale, productivity, engagement, and even employee retention.
+They also contribute to an ongoing workplace culture of appreciation and high performance as more and more employees strive for excellence.

 Yet there can be unintended downsides to employee recognition.
 For example, what happens when the praise leads to unintended behaviors and other work-related trends?

-This blog article will take a closer look at the potential pitfalls related to employee recognition.
+This blog article will take a closer look at the potential pitfalls related to employee recognition platforms.
 It will also describe larger implications that may occur and provide best practices for any company looking to avoid these possible bumps in the road.

 Potential Pitfalls Related to Employee Recognition

-Without the right controls in place, employee recognition can lead to negative consequences such as:
+Without the right controls in place, employee recognition and employee rewards initiatives can lead to negative consequences such as:

 -